biotite-dev/biotite/doc/tutorial/structure.rst

    file.write("path/to/1l2y_modified.pdb")

 Other information (authors, secondary structure, etc.) cannot be extracted from PDB files, yet.
-The usage of PDBx/mmCIF files in favor of PDB files is recommended, anyway.
-This format is a modern alternative to the PDB format and will replace it someday.
+This is a good place to mention that it is recommended to use the modern PDBx/mmCIF format in favor of the PDB format.
 It solves limitations of the PDB format, that arise from the column restrictions.
 Furthermore much more additional information is stored in these files.
 In contrast to PDB files, Biopython can read the entire content of PDBx/mmCIF files, which can accessed in a dictionary like manner.
 At first we read the file similarily to before:

 .. code-block:: python